Where to start.

 I appeared on most of the talk shows of the day including “Late Night with David Letterman.”
 I am a recipient of the coveted PATSY Award, given by the American Humane Society for my work as a chimp trainer on the Television Series, “Simon and Simon.”

-Also, I am a writer.
-My new novel, Almost Human, will be released in the Spring 2015.
+I am a writer.
+As I said, my lastest novel, Almost Human, was released in the Spring 2015.
+Also, I write articles for BMW MOA magazine.

 I have traveled extensively all over the world not just as a tourist but where I had to fit in and make a living.
 My graduate studies in anthropology helped me considerably to act as a participant-observer.
 I learned that knowing the culture of an area is every bit as important as as knowing the language.